barichello/openQDA/README.md

 The software works based on four concepts: sources, codes, sections and attributes.

 Sources: they are the files which actualy contain the data to be organized and analysed.
-At this moment, OpenQDA only supports images, but I intend to expand it to text, videos and audios.
+At this moment, it only supports images and videos, but I intend to expand it to text and audios.

 Attributes: you can apply attributes to sources as a way to organize, describe or even analyse them.
-For instance, you may create the attribute DATE and then use ti to record the date in which a source was created.
+For instance, you may create the attribute DATE and then use it to record the date in which a source was created.

 Sections: they are parts (or fragments) of a source.
 In the case of an image, it is a rectangular section of it.
 For a text, a section would be a string.
 For a video or audio, it would be an interval.